rust-stuco/lectures/week3/slides.md

 ```

 * We can store references in structs, but we need lifetime specifiers
-    * We'll talk about this in Week 7!
+    * We will talk about these in Week 7!

 ---